Guide to Car Insurance in Florida

 Yes, you need insurance to register your vehicle in Florida.
 You will need to show proof of valid Florida insurance at the time of registration.

-Our research shows that the average cost of car insurance in Florida is $234 for full coverage and $136 for minimum coverage.
-Auto insurance premiums in Florida have risen significantly in recent years.
-According to 2021 data from the National Association of Insurance Commissioners, the average person in Florida pays $126 per month for their auto coverage.
+The average cost of car insurance in Florida is $306 monthly for full coverage and $113 for minimum coverage.
+Auto insurance premiums in the U.S. have risen significantly in recent years, including in Florida.

 Citations